 It also protects the tire from UV light and other harmful reactions so that the tire’s quality doesn’t get damaged.
 You can rub the leftover charcoal all over the car’s wheels for increased friction and protection.

-Alternative to Wood Ash
+Alternative To Wood Ash

 Wood ash is excellent for soil and plants, but for that, you have to cut wood and burn them on a stove to get your desired outcome.
 It is both environmentally and economically harmful.

 But charcoal ashes produced after grilling can easily substitute that wood ash.
-In fact, charcoal ash is more useful for multiple uses and also nutritious than wood ash to maintain the soil’s PH level.
+In fact, charcoal ash is more useful for multiple uses and also more nutritious than wood ash to maintain the soil’s PH level.